Important Question: What can you feed your pet guinea pig?

 - Lucerne or Alfalfa Hay (Read more on Wiki)

-This type of hay is quite rich in calcium and should only be given as a treat.
+This type of hay is quite rich in calcium and should only be given as a treat for guinea pigs.

 - Cabbage (Too much causes bloating)